-The Society's reserves increased from £5.8 million to £6.5 million at the year end.
-The principal reason for this movement was net operational surplus, as a result of fee income ahead of inflationary and base operating cost increases.
+The Society's reserves increased from £6.5 million to £8 million at the year end.
+The principal reason for this movement was net operational surplus, investment gain and dividend income.

 Council approved an updated Operating Reserves Policy in January 2021.
-The purpose of the Operating Reserve Policy is to ensure the stability of the activities and ongoing operations of the Society in support of the Society's strategy and annual operating plan.
+The purpose of the Operating Reserves Policy is to ensure the stability of the activities and ongoing operations of the Society in support of the Society's strategy and annual operating plan.
 The Society's policy for operating reserves (excluding designated SSGF reserves) is to hold between three and six months' average operating cost for the Society.
 The policy makes provision for the lower end of this range, or the minimum target, to be varied to reflect changes in the overall business environment.
 The calculation of the monthly operating cost is based on projected expenditure in future periods.
-In setting reserve targets the Finance Sub-committee also recognises the remaining operating lease commitment for the rent of the Society's premises (note 16), as reflected in future cash flow projections.
+In setting reserve targets the Finance Sub-committee also recognises the remaining operating lease commitment for the rent of the Society's premises (note 17), as reflected in future cash flow projections.

-Operating reserves cover calculation as at 31 October 2023:
+Operating reserves cover calculation as at 31 October 2024:

-£000 2023 £000 2022 Total Capital Employed 6,514 5,822 Less: Net book value of fixed assets (1,333) (1,303) Reserves per policy (A) 5,181 4,519 Projected operating and capital expenditure for the next 12 months - Society only (B) 17,389 14,172 Number of months' coverage from reserves (A / (B/12)) 3.6 months 3.8 months
+£000 2024 £000 2023 Total Capital Employed 8,042 6,514 Less: Net book value of fixed assets (768) (1,333) Reserves per policy (A) 7,274 5,181 Projected operating and capital expenditure for the next 12 months - Society only (B) 20,007 17,389 Number of months' coverage from reserves (A / (B/12)) 4.4 months 3.6 months